sshilko/backq/README.md

 $worker->setQueueName($worker->getQueueName() . 'myQueueName1');

 /**
- * The longer we wait the less changes we send push into closed socket
+ * The longer we wait
+ * the less chance that we will send push into closed socket (eof)
  * @optional
  */
 $worker->socketSelectTimeout = \BackQ\Worker\Apnsd::SENDSPEED_TIMEOUT_RECOMMENDED;